EnesFurkanKaya/DIA-2024-2025-Alternative-Exercise/README.md

 Search for "Python: Select Interpreter" and click on "Enter interpreter path...".
 And enter .venv path.

-Close and Reopen Visual Studio Code if necessary Activate the Virtual Environment:
+Close and Reopen Visual Studio Code if necessary

+Activate the Virtual Environment:

 ```bash
 source .venv/bin/activate
 ```

-Change your directory and start the speed test using:
+Start the speed test using:

 ```bash
 python benchmark.py